Restricted Activities and Advanced Authorizations

 The Policy on Practice and Education Requirements for Restricted Activities and Advanced Practice outlines the requirements for LPNs performing restricted activities and in areas of advanced practice.

-All CLPNA members are required to take the CLPNA’s Restricted Activities self-study module by June 2022 as per the Standards of Practice on Restricted Activities and Advanced Practice.
+All CLPNA members are required to take the CLPNA’s Understanding Restricted Activities module by June 30, 2022.

 LPNs can login to their myCLPNA account to access the module: